AllisonShen/allisonshen.github.io/index.md

 	+ Implemented sparse reward function and delta reward function which are trained separately and provides rewards respectively for certain states and all states

 - [Flow Simulation with CNN and Feature Extraction with Autoencoder for Airfoil Images](https://github.com/AllisonShen/CV_airfoil)
+	+ Proposed a deep learning-based solution for flow simulation for airfoil images
 	+ Cleaned data with Python for geometry images, data of pressure, velocity, coordinates of X and Y and constructed CSV files with those data
 	+ Built multiple autoencoder models with geometry images and extracted features with different settings of neurons
 	+ Implemented multiple CNN structures and trained models for getting a competitive prediction accuracy for Airfoil pressure and velocity with Python, TensorFlow, Google Colab, and Purdue's Scholar and Gilbreth computing resources